craft2guardian/Wsh/README.md

-# Wsh
+Wsh

-Fast and light command line shell written in C++ for windows.
-Not to be confused with Windows Script Host (currently in early prototype)
+Fast and lightweight command-line shell written in C++ for Windows.
+Not to be confused with Windows Script Host.

-This is my first project in C++ so any help/suggestions would be appreciated!
+This is my first project in C++, so any help or suggestions are very welcome!

-Current features:
+Current Features

-clear
+clear – clears the console

-cd
+cd – change directory

-whoami
+whoami – prints the current user

-run (runs a exe)
+run – runs a .exe file

-pwd (prints current directory)
+pwd – prints the current directory

-ls
+ls – lists files in the current directory

+Notes

-This project is very early and most things will probably not function as intended
+This project is very early, so most things may not function as intended.

+Expect Windows console quirks (Quick Edit mode, title changes, etc.)

+Feedback and contributions are welcome!